 - Reviewing Employee Assistance Provider

-- Facilitating the partnerships for the university-wide Student Mental Health forum
+- Facilitating partnerships through the university-wide Student Mental Health forum

 - Strengthening partnership arrangements for staff wellbeing programs

 - Scoping a longitudinal health promotion project exploring the impact of the Monash experience

 - Reviewing examination, assessment and special consideration policies to align with Mental Health policy documents

 - Reviewing the communications approach for mental health services and wellbeing initiatives